-- Working with a diverse set of MFI partners, funders and other financial institutions to attract additional capital to the WaterCredit ecosystem.
+- Working with a diverse set of FI partners, funders and other financial institutions to attract additional capital to the WaterCredit ecosystem.

 - Indentifying and prioritizing new markets and models for WaterCredit expansion, including new products and channels for deployment.

-- Directing “smart subsidies” to MFIs to establish WaterCredit portfolios.
+- Directing “smart subsidies” to microfinance institutions to establish WaterCredit portfolios.